Qovery/documentation/website/docs/using-qovery/configuration/provider/kubernetes.md

     useComponentLabel: true
     admissionWebhooks:
       enabled: set-by-customer
+    # enable if you want metrics scrapped by prometheus
     metrics:
       enabled: set-by-customer
       serviceMonitor:
         enabled: set-by-customer
     config:
+      # set global default file size limit to 100m
       proxy-body-size: 100m
+      # hide Nginx version
       server-tokens: "false"
+      # required for X-Forwarded-for to work
       use-proxy-protocol: "true"
+    # the Ingress Class name to be used by Ingresses (use "nginx-qovery" for Qovery application/container deployments)
     ingressClass: nginx-qovery
     extraArgs:
+      # Kubernetes path of the default Cert-manager TLS certificate (if used)
       default-ssl-certificate: "cert-manager/letsencrypt-acme-qovery-cert"
     updateStrategy:
       rollingUpdate:
+        # set the minimum acceptable number of unavailable pods during a rolling update
         maxUnavailable: 1
+    # enable auoscaling if you want to scale the number of replicas based on CPU usage
     autoscaling:
       enabled: true
       minReplicas: set-by-customer
       maxReplicas: set-by-customer
       targetCPUUtilizationPercentage: set-by-customer
+    # required if you rely on a load balancer
+    # the controller mirrors the address of this service's endpoints to the load-balancer status of all Ingress objects it satisfies.
     publishService:
       enabled: true
+    # set a load balancer if you want your Nginx to be publicly accessible
     service:
       enabled: true
       # https://github.com/scaleway/scaleway-cloud-controller-manager/blob/master/docs/loadbalancer-annotations.md